adamsp/DestinyRaidTimers/README.md

 - [Dagger](http://square.github.io/dagger/) (dependency injection)
 - [ButterKnife](http://jakewharton.github.io/butterknife/) (for view and click handler injection)
 - [CircularProgressDrawable](https://github.com/Sefford/CircularProgressDrawable) (currently used for displaying progress on the Crota fight)
+- [android-floating-action-button](https://github.com/futuresimple/android-floating-action-button) (for the timer reset button)

 ## Build types

 There are 3 build types; `debug`, `debugAnalytics` and `release`.
 The `debug` build should work for anyone - you can select it from the Build Variants window of Android Studio.
 The other two require a `crashlytics.properties` file included in the root of the app directory with an apiKey and apiSecret defined.
+If you really want to build a release build you'll need your own keystore, obviously.

 ## License